ghinks/express-session-pr-760-diligence/readme.md

 # due diligence
-A repo to demonstrate the prisma-session-store module, in context.
+A repo to demonstrate the prisma-session-store module, operating and passing tests in context.

 # Setup